Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

 We would like to have a version of Corollary \ref{cor:nonvanishingPS} for a general pro-$p$ group $G$ in the case $e(G)>1$.
-This turns out to be a very subtle question.
-In this section we will obtain some partial generalization in this direction.
-Below we denote by $G[p]=\{x\in G: px=0\}$ the $p$-torsion of $G$ which is naturally a $\F_p$-vector space.
-We start by concentrating just on non-vanishing. \begin{proposition} Let $G$ be a finite $p$-group and $R=\Oo_{\C_p}$.
+This seems to be a quite subtle question.
+In this section we will obtain some partial results in this direction.
+Below we denote by the $p$-torsion of an abelian group $G$.
+Observe that for $G$ finite abelian there is a natural identification:

+We start by considering the question of non-vanishing. \begin{proposition} Let $G$ be a finite abelian group and $R=\Oo_{\C_p}$.
 Let $\nu\in R[G]$ be a non-zero measure such that

 Then there exists a character $\chi\in \widehat{G}\setminus (\widehat{G})^p$ such that